eszeto001/webcam-ssd-osx-demo/README.md

 [Object Detection Tutorial](https://github.com/tensorflow/models/blob/master/research/object_detection/object_detection_tutorial.ipynb)

-First we export the Ipython notebook as python.
+The code was taken from the Ipython notebook tutorial and refactored.

-Then this was hacked up as webcam-ssd.py in this directory.
-Be sure to note the comments marked with HACK.
-It's kind of quick and dirty.

 The variable MODELS_DIR should be manually edited to point to the location where you've installed the Tensorflow models/ directory.

 To run